jasalt/phel-wp-plugin/README.md

 2) Install Composer dependencies with `cd phel-wp-plugin && composer install`.
 3) Activate plugin on plugin management page or with `wp plugin activate phel-wp-plugin` and open Admin Dashboard (`/wp-admin`) where this widget should be visible.

-## Docker Compose setup
+## Development container

 For quick and simple local dev installation `docker-compose.yml` file is included which uses [Bitnami WordPress](https://hub.docker.com/r/bitnami/wordpress/) image.
-This can be especially useful for providing re-producible bug reports.
+This can be especially useful also for providing re-producible bug reports.

 ```
 git clone <repo-url> phel-wp-plugin